National Science Board: Composition

-The president appoints 24 members of the National Science Board for six year terms.
-The NSF director serves as an ex officio 25th member.
-Every two years, one-third (eight) of the members rotate off the board and eight new members are appointed (or occasionally re-appointed) to serve six-year terms.
-Board member nominations are based on distinguished service and eminence in research, education and/or public service.
-Members are drawn from academia and industry, and represent a diverse range of science, technology, engineering, and education disciplines and geographic areas.
+The president appoints 24 members of the National Science Board for six-year terms.
+The NSF director serves as the 25th member ex officio.
+Every two years, one-third (eight) of the members rotate off the Board and eight new members are appointed (or occasionally re-appointed) to serve a six-year term.
+Board member nominations are based on distinguished service and eminence in research, education, and/or public service.
+Members are drawn from academia and industry and represent a diverse range of science, technology, engineering, and education disciplines and geographic areas.

-In May 2024, Dario Gil and Victor McCrary were elected and re-elected as chair and vice chair, respectively, for a period of two years.

-Current members
+Former members

-The following serve on the NSB as of 22 December 2024: